The Force That Drives Social Media Traffic

 This is the blogger’s task: not to create desire—but to channel and direct it.

 The above is an adaptation of the opening paragraph of Breakthrough Advertising by Eugene Schwartz, which many consider to be the Copywriting Bible.
-The original text naturally refers to channeling mass desire to a product, and how an advertiser can never spend enough money to create desire; he can only take advantage of what’s already there.
+The original text naturally refers to channeling mass desire to a product, and how an advertiser can never create desire; he can only take advantage of desire that’s already there.

 When it comes to social media marketing, the same concept holds true for attracting attention and traffic as well.
 It’s all about the psychology of existing needs and desires, and finding a way to speak to them.